 Knorr’s Instagram integration

-Knorr, the Unilever-owned food and beverage brand, introduced an artificial intelligence (AI) tool that offers personalized meal suggestions based on a person’s Instagram feed.
+Knorr, the Unilever-owned food and beverage brand, introduced an artificial intelligence (AI) tool that offers personalised meal suggestions based on a person’s Instagram feed.
 Using AI and visual recognition technology, consumers can receive meal inspirations that relate to their own memories shared on Instagram.
 This fun feature could spur even more social media sharing as people post photos of the meals that they create from Knorr’s recipe generator!

 Wheelys Moveable Market

-Retail startup Wheelys has designed a prototype self-driving supermarket that will navigate to different locations throughout the day.
+Retail start-up Wheelys has designed a prototype self-driving supermarket that will navigate to different locations throughout the day.
 It uses artificially intelligent holograms to help customers.
 It will self-drive to location where it is in demand and will automatically return back to the warehouse to pick up new stock.

-Walmart’s Supply Chain Optimization
+Walmart’s Supply Chain Optimisation

-Walmart uses AI to optimize a number of processes, from checkout-less commerce to Pick Up Towers in stores.
+Walmart uses AI to optimise a number of processes, from checkout-less commerce to Pick Up Towers in stores.
 It recently has launched a delivery programme which is aimed at conquering the last mile problems – this program uses data to determine who should deliver what, as well as streamline inventory management.

 eBay’s Personal Shopper

 Shopbot eBay’s chatbot helps people find the best deal from an overwhelming list of offerings.
-Combining AI with eBay’s breadth of inventory and unique collection helps this bot offer a highly personalized shopping experience to every visitor.
+Combining AI with eBay’s breadth of inventory and unique collection helps this bot offer a highly personalised shopping experience to every visitor.

 Amazon’s AI Fashion

 Amazon’s AI system both tracks and reacts to current design trends.
 Amazon’s Lab126 has developed an algorithm that gathers data from the vast amount fashion imagery and creates garments based on that data.
-Amazon researchers also developed a machine learning algorithm which can predict if a label is stylish or not just by analyzing a few labels attached to images.
+Amazon researchers also developed a machine learning algorithm which can predict if a label is stylish or not just by analysing a few labels attached to images.
 The software could conceivably provide fashion feedback or recommendations for adjustments.

 Alibaba’s FashionAI Platform

 FashionAI is a new tool from online giant Alibaba that acts as a personal stylist for brick-and-mortar shoppers.
-The tool itself provides personalized recommendations for customers based on the items they are trying on through the item’s tag.
+The tool itself provides personalised recommendations for customers based on the items they are trying on through the item’s tag.